This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In February 2020, the Croatian government adopted a new Energy Strategy for the period until 2030, with an outlook through 2050.
 The Strategy includes a wide range of energy policy initiatives that will improve energy security, increase energy efficiency, lower dependence on fossil fuels, increase local production and increase renewable resources.
 The Strategy predicts that renewable energy resources as a share of total energy consumption will grow to 36.4% in 2030, and to 65.6% in 2050.
 The government intends to spend about $1.4 billion on grid modernization, with a goal of increasing renewable energy source connections by at least 800 MW by 2026 and 2,500 MW by 2030.

 The Croatian energy regulatory framework and strategy are fully aligned with the European Union.
-In early 2019, the government adjusted the regulatory framework to develop a smart grid that would enable small-scale units operated by households or businesses to sell their surplus electricity to the grid, based on a sustainable business model.
+Since 2019, the government adjusted the regulatory framework to develop a smart grid that would enable small-scale units operated by households or businesses to sell their surplus electricity to the grid, based on a sustainable business model.

 While there are fifteen active electricity suppliers in Croatia, the state-owned Croatian Electricity Company (HEP) is still the key market player.
 Since Croatia joined the EU, the Croatian Electric Energy Transmission Operator (HOPS) operates as a state-owned company, independent from HEP.
 These companies will play an important role in the development of Distributed Energy Resources (DER) in Croatia.
 According to recent analysis prepared by The Boston Consulting Group (BCG), a U.S. based global management consulting firm, local DER are mostly limited to reselling imported solar heating equipment to households and businesses, with little local production.
 Only a few DER suppliers offer integrated solutions with cost-benefit analysis, permit acquisition, installation, and maintenance.
 Almost no one offers full end-to-end services including financing, an insurance package, local network integration, and energy trading.
 However, there are several local companies preparing to launch such full-service business models in the coming years.